bonkybub/primitive-render/README.md

-The DirectX, Font, Primitive, Sprite, TextureType, and Timer scripts were used as setup and WERE NOT written by me.
+The DirectX, Font, IndexedPrimitive, Primitive, Sprite, TextureType, and Timer scripts were used as setup and WERE NOT written by me.